Shelagh Carter: Early life

 Shelagh Carter's father, Dennis H. Carter, "was a product of the notably progressive faculty of architecture" at the University of Manitoba, where he "thrived", and, in 1967, co-founded the architectural firm of Smith Carter Katelnikoff, a firm "at the centre of Winnipeg's architectural renewal".
 As Winnipeg built with design meant to reflect the times, Dennis Carter was behind the lens of his 8mm camera, shooting reels and reels of film: "I have very fond memories of sitting at a dining room table with him when I was a very little girl with him editing the Super 8."
 Her father, however, was often at a loss when it came to her mother's moods, not knowing what to do; the young Carter became a "daddy's girl": "He thought he was being a great dad, but it set up this competition.
 What would happen is everything my mum would attempt would never get finished.
 But I was drawing and winning these prizes at school but it seemed if I showed her something, she would dismiss it."

 When Carter was eighteen years old, when she was "really struggling" with her mother, a teacher pulled her out of class one day and took her to see a film, which happened to be John Cassavetes' A Woman Under the Influence:And I'm looking up at the screen ... and I think, "My God, that's my mother."
 And people started to laugh behind me, they began to laugh at her.
 And ...
 I swear to God, I was up over those seats, I was gonna deck them, I was so mad.
 My teacher was pulling me off of them.
 And it was at that moment, at 18, that I realized that I loved my mother.Later, she elaborated: "That's when I knew I really loved my mother and I was beginning to see that it was an illness and it wasn't her."

 Education

 Carter moved to New York City after graduating with a degree in interior design from the University of Manitoba in 1976.

 At some point, Carter's interests realigned towards the stage, and she studied acting in Los Angeles and New York.
 In 1995, Carter attended the Actors Studio's School of Drama (The New School), which had begun offering a Master of Fine Arts degree a year earlier.
 Carter graduated with an MFA in Directing in 1998, a member of the second graduating class.

 Career in theatre and film

 On her return to Canada in 1998, Carter founded Casting in Stone Inc., to provide casting director services in film and television.
 The same year, Carter began an academic career at the University of Winnipeg in the Theatre and Film Department.
-She has said it was not planned; it just "happened" to her.
+She has said that it was not planned; it just "happened" to her.